IlonaER/IlonaRadecka-Update/README.md

 My experience

-My previous experience varies from office assistance through customer service support to label coordinator at a medical company.
+My experience so far covers various areas, from office assistance, through customer service support, to marketing management in a medical company.
-I my career I have participated in two projects where I was able to test software as a user.
-One of them was testing web-based ticketing system Rave 2.0 and the other concerned web-based application for label creation and maintenance Kallik.
-In both cases I did not have any test cases or scenarios prepared, I have been following processes and using my experience.
-Bugs found by me was reported to supervisor using Excel file.
-Right now I am also active as a tester at Testbirds.
+In my career, I took part in the DARE IT project, in which I had the opportunity to test software as a user.
+I prepared test cases and scenarios, followed processes.
+I tested Focusly and SwepTo.
+The errors I found in the Focusly mobile application were reported to the creator.

 Courses

-    Software tester course in Software Development Academy Konsola Deweloperska on szkoleniedlaqa.pl
-    Jira od podstaw - zarządzanie projektami (Udemy) MySQL tworzenie i zarządzanie bazami danych (Udemy) 6-day HTML/CSS Marathon from GoIT
+Praktyczny kurs testowania programowania

+Kurs pętli podstawy: Pętla For, Do-While, While.
+Loops

+Python dla początkujących

+Menager reklamy i marketingu

+Instruktor biegania i dietetyki

 Certificates